andrecoimbra/ecg-classification-entropy/README.md

 ## Downloading the data:
 - Download the <code>ECGDataDenoised.zip</code> from https://figshare.com/collections/ChapmanECG/4560497/2;
-- Extract the <code>.zip</code> file to obtain the folder <code>ECGDataDenoised.</code> which contains the whole dataset in <code>csv</code> form;
+- Extract the <code>.zip</code> file to obtain the folder <code>ECGDataDenoised/</code> which contains the whole dataset in <code>csv</code> form;
-- Download <code>filename.dat</code> from this repository which contains the list of names of each file from each subject;
+- Download <code>filename.dat</code> from this repository, which contains the list of names of each file from each subject;
-- Download <code>diagnostics.dat</code> from this repository which contains the list the ECG rhythms;
+- Download <code>diagnostics.dat</code> from this repository, which contains the list the ECG rhythms;
-- Download <code>block_list.dat</code> from this repository which contains the list corrupted signals that should be avoided;
+- Download <code>block_list.dat</code> from this repository, which contains the list corrupted signals that should be avoided;